leiachung41/NeighbourhoodMap/README.md

 ## Project Goals

-  -  I will then add additional functionality to this application, including: map markers to identify popular locations or places I’d like to visit, a search function to easily discover these locations, and a listview to support simple browsing of all locations.
+-  I will then add additional functionality to this application, including: map markers to identify popular locations or places I’d like to visit, a search function to easily discover these locations, and a list view to support simple browsing of all locations.
-  -  I will then research and implement third-party APIs that provide additional information about each of these locations (such as StreetView images, Wikipedia articles, Yelp reviews, etc).
+-  I will then research and implement third-party APIs that provide additional information about each of these locations. (such as Street View images, Wikipedia articles, Yelp reviews, etc.)

 ## Project Details
 **1. Knockout framework**

-  - I made a neighborhood map and bound index.html and app.js using knockoutjs.
+- I made a neighborhood map and bound index.html and app.js using Knockout.js.
 - I connected my locations with google maps markers.
 And also I made a filter to search my locations.

 **2. Google Maps API**

-- I got a google maps api key and using to load map with my locations.
+- I got a google maps API key and using to load map with my locations.
 - I made markers to display my locations and show their own information.

 **3. FourSquare API**

-- I used foursquare api as third party api.
+- I used FourSquare API as third party API.
-- All information about my locations are from foursquare.
+- All information about my locations are from FourSquare.

-## How to use the Project
+## How to use the Application
-- You can connect to the application [here]( https://leachung41.github.io/NeighbourhoodMap/).
+- You can connect to the application [here](https://leachung41.github.io/NeighbourhoodMap/).
 Or you can find index.html file in [my repository](https://github.com/leachung41/NeighbourhoodMap).
-- If you click the marker on the map, it shows its information from foursquare.
+- If you click a marker on the map, it shows its information from FourSquare.
-- If you search the locations on the list in a search box, it shows the result both list view and map.
+- If you search a location on the list in a search box, it shows the result both list view and map.

 ## References